Jimmi08/e107-plugins-used-by-e107sk/jmcontactus/README.md

 ## Version 1.2.2
 - UPDATED google map adress and zoom moved from fb to prefs
 - UPDATED recaptcha - use it only if it is active, installation is not enough
+- UPDATED bootstrap3 default template, removed not used public css
+- REMOVED temp AS solution, it is doesn't use type email, so it is useless

 ## Version 1.2.1